cmc-labo/flask-ai-chat/README.md

 }
 ```
 <img src="https://hpscript.s3.ap-northeast-1.amazonaws.com/dog.jpg" width="50%">
-- The API accepts any image URL and a question in Japanese or English.
+- The API accepts any image URL and a question in Japanese or English.<br>
 - The response contains the AI’s answer and metadata including the model used and timestamp.

 #### 5. Generate Video API